Skip to content

 Pro$20/mo

-Latest models + extended thinking + Cowork + Claude Code.
-Where the template fully unlocks.
+Latest models + extended thinking + Cowork.
+Where the Blueprint fully unlocks.

 Max$100 to $200/mo

 5 to 20x Pro usage.
-For heavy daily users who hit limits.
+For daily power users.

 the template